 Why bring such a dangerous substance into the U.S.?
 Because people want to use it.
 Because it’s horribly, fatally addictive.
 And despite Border Patrol’s best efforts, more fentanyl keeps coming in.

 This article will go through what fentanyl is, how it works on the body, why people use it, and how to break addiction to fentanyl.

 What’s So Dangerous About Fentanyl

-Fentanyl is an extremely strong synthetic opioid used to treat severe pain.
+Fentanyl is an extremely strong synthetic opioid, originally used to treat severe pain.
 Medical facilities commonly use it during surgery, as well as pre-operative and post-operative care.
-If it had stayed in/around the operating room, we might instead hail fentanyl as a major help in surgeries & post-surgery recovery.
+If it had stayed in/around the operating room, we might celebrate fentanyl as a major help in surgeries & post-surgery recovery.

 It didn’t though.
-Something good became something with the potential to cause serious harm to mind and body.
+Something good became something with the potential to seriously harm the mind and body.
 When used correctly, prescription painkillers help those with acute and chronic pain.
 However, fentanyl is 50-100 times more potent than morphine…itself a strong painkiller.

 This made fentanyl very appealing to those who misuse opioids.
-For instance, those who “need” to keep working day in, day out, in California’s ruthless business environment.
+For instance, those who “need” to keep working day in, day out, in California’s non-stop 24/7 economy.

 To fully understand why fentanyl is dangerous, we must understand both how it acts upon the body, and how we as individuals perceive those effects.

 Everyone’s body has opioid receptors.
 They’re in the brain too, in areas that regulate how you experience…as well as areas that regulate emotions.

 Fentanyl binds to those opioid receptors.
 Originally, fentanyl’s developers wanted it to block pain signals in the brain.
 This would help manage pain after trauma much more easily.
 The problem came when people began taking it not to treat pain, but for the feelings fentanyl triggers.